zeta-chain/docs/docs/reference/wallets.md

 criteria and you will be able to use it to interact with ZetaChain.

 To test ZetaChain's interoperability with Bitcoin, you can use the `npx hardhat send-btc` available in the smart contract template.
-Learn more about it in the [Staking](/developers/omnichain/tutorials/staking).

 ## Cosmos Wallets